|Riding the Red River Rails

 Union Pacific System.

-Chicago, Rock Island, and Pacific
+Chicago, Rock Island, and Pacific Railroad

 Coming through Oklahoma Territory, the

 Rock Island Railroad would supplant the

 Chisholm Trail when its tracks came

 through in the 1890s.
 The company

 later merge with the KATY.

-Cotton Belt Route
+Cotton Belt Route (St. Louis Southwestern)

-Evidence of the Cotton Belt Route, which was
+Evidence of the Cotton Belt Route, which

-was actually the St. Louis
+was actually the St. Louis Southwestern

-Railway, exists all over north
+Railway, exists all over the Red River

-Texas.
+Region.
 Its purpose was to ferry cotton to

 market, but it also had a number of

 passenger routes as well.
 The Southern

 Pacific took over the route in 1992, which

 and eventually, Burlington Northern.